RAMKUMAR63815/smart-ecommerce-platform/README.md

 # 🎯 2.
 Project Objective

-The main objective of the project is to develop a secure, modular, and user-friendly e-commerce platform that supports the complete shopping workflow.
+The main objective of the project is to develop a secure, modular, and user-friendly e-commerce platform supporting the complete shopping lifecycle.

 The platform covers: